 Laura Federighi is the department's chief financial officer.
 She prepares the department's budget, monitors its compliance with finance rules and regulations, and oversees all of DPD's budget and finance functions.
 Before coming to DPD, Laura worked in the county's Department of Public Health and the Department of Transportation in various finance and administration positions.
 She serves on several countywide project committees, including the Business Intelligence Analytics project, the Budget Advisory Team, the Enterprise Resource Planning Evaluation Team and the Best Run Government Deployment Review Team.
 Before coming to King County, Laura worked at the University of Washington, where she was instrumental in establishing the recycling and waste management programs and a supported employment program for people with disabilities.

-Gordon Hill is the director of criminal practice and policy, working on policy reform, supporting the department's criminal practice, and helping with training.
+Gordon Hill is the deputy director, working on operational issues, staffing and budget issues, and policy reform, and performing the duties of the director when Anita is away.
 He attended the University of Vermont as an undergraduate, obtained a master's degree from the University of New Mexico, and in 2005 received his JD from Seattle University School of Law.
 As a law student, he interned at the Northwest Defenders Association (NDA) and Associated Counsel for the Accused (ACA), both of which are now divisions at DPD.
 After graduating from law school, he joined ACA as a staff attorney, practicing in the misdemeanor, felony, and involuntary treatment units, became a supervisor of the misdemeanor unit, and was the acting managing attorney of the ACA Division.